 Huel powders do not provide any additional information about the exact ratio.
 Plus, this is a plant-based company, which means you won’t find any EPA and DHA fatty acids inside the Huel.
 These fatty acids are only derived from fish oil and grass-fed meats.

 All you can find is the plant-based α-linolenic acid.
-Some studies have shown that EPA and DHA can improve lipids and inflammation status, whereas ALA cannot.
+One study has shown that EPA and DHA can improve lipids and inflammation status, whereas ALA cannot.

 On the other hand, protein powders don’t have either ALA, EPA, or DHA.